 In his book Postmodern Legal Movements author Gary Minda posits that the first published use of the phrase "feminist jurisprudence" occurred in Ann Scales's article "Toward a Feminist Jurisprudence" in 1978.

-However, feminist jurisprudence has expanded in the intervening decades to include issues related to gender in the broader sense, including LGTBQ rights.
+However, feminist jurisprudence has expanded in the intervening decades to include issues related to gender in the broader sense, including sexuality and LGTBQ rights.

 Research in the area of gender and the law usually includes, to some extent, multidisciplinary resources.
 Because of this, it can be necessary to use materials accessed outside of the standard legal databases.
 This guide will direct you to the non-law resources that are available to you through Williams Library, as well as Lauinger Library.